kouamojulesquentin/MAST-AnalogTest/README.Linux.txt

  MAST uses C++ 2014, so gcc should be version 4.9 or higher.
  MAST uses Gnu Make with version >= 3.82
  The unitary test interface Needs "phyton3" and "phyton3-ply" module
  NB: on newer Linux installation, a manual install of ply 3.8 might be needed
 				http://www.dabeaz.com/ply/
+ CMake based build require Bison and Flex to be installed

 [CMAKE BUILD]
 To Build in release mode, run "make release"